Michael-S-Phillips/loan_payment_calculator/README.md

 ### Detailed Payment Tables
 Month-by-month breakdown of principal payments for each loan under each strategy.

-## Payment Cases
+## Payment Calculation

-### Case 0: Fixed Total Payment (default)
+The calculator uses **Fixed Total Payment** mode:
-- You specify a fixed maximum total payment each month
+- You specify your maximum monthly payment
-- Formula: Total Payment = Interest + Principal Reduction
+- Formula: Total Payment = Interest Charges + Principal Reduction
-- The calculator determines how much extra principal to pay
+- The calculator distributes available principal payments according to the selected strategy

-### Case 1: Fixed Principal Payment
-- You make the maximum payment, all interest is covered first
-- Formula: Total Payment = Interest + Fixed Amount
-- Useful for understanding minimum required payments
+- If a loan is paid off early, remaining funds automatically go to the next highest priority loan

 ## Technical Details